Nortel: Wind-up

 Nortel's 53.13% stake in Turkish company Nortel Netaş was acquired by One Equity Partners (OEP) and Rhea Investments for $68 million in December 2010.

 The last major asset of Nortel, approximately 6,000 patents and patent applications encompassing technologies such as wireless, wireless 4G, data networking, optical, voice, Internet, and semiconductors, was sold for $4.5 billion to a consortium including Apple, EMC, Ericsson, Microsoft, BlackBerry Limited, and Sony, pending American and Canadian court approval.
 (Google had placed the initial stalking horse bid of $900 million and later upped the bid to $1,902,160,540, then $2,614,972,128, and eventually $3.14159 billion, which are references to Brun's constant, Meissel–Mertens constant, and pi.)
 Bankruptcy filings state that Nortel owed former Canadian engineers $285,000 for patent awards that were not paid.

 In October 2011, the administrators of Nortel's British subsidiary lost their appeal to overturn a court order requiring them to pay £2.1 billion into Nortel's underfunded pension plan.
-Nortel's U.S. retirement income plan is now managed by PBGC Pension Benefit Guaranty Corporation.
+Nortel's U.S. retirement income plan is now managed by the Pension Benefit Guaranty Corporation.

 In January 2014, a pact between the U.S. and European divisions of Nortel was approved by a U.S. court.
 However, litigation continued.
-In April 2016, Nortel went back to court for a fresh round of legal arguments in a seven-year-old bankruptcy which cost creditors about $2 billion including attorney fees.
+In April 2016, Nortel went back to court for a fresh round of legal arguments.
 Courts in the U.S. and Canada approved a negotiated settlement among competing creditors in January 2017.